JosiahSiegel/the-cynical-dba/source/_posts/2017-08-12-indexing-for-idiots.md

 ![Index Seek](../images/2017-08-12/index_seek.png)

-If we want to find [Author] based upon [Title], an index scan would be required, as SQL Server must read the entire index to find matching values.
+If we want search for the opposite <font size="3">([Author] based upon [Title])</font>, an index scan would be required, as SQL Server must read the entire index to find matching values.
-While not ideal, an index scan is faster than a table scan as it should contain fewer columns.
+While not ideal, an index scan is faster than a table scan, as it should contain fewer columns.

 {% highlight sql %}
 SELECT Author FROM Books WHERE Title = 'Le Morte d''Arthur';